Strong Coupling Constants of the Doubly Heavy Spin-1/2 Baryons with Light Pseudoscalar Mesons

 with $A=1,\,2\,\ldots 8$ and $t_{A}=\lambda_{A}/2$ where $\lambda _{A}$ are the Gell-Mann matrices.

-Inserting the heavy quark propagator \ref{HQP} into the CFs \ref{QCD2S} and \ref{QCD2A} would lead to several kinds of contributions each representing a different Feynman diagram.
+Inserting the heavy quark propagator (\ref{HQP}) into the CFs (\ref{QCD2S}) and (\ref{QCD2A}) would lead to several kinds of contributions each representing a different Feynman diagram.
 There are two heavy quark propagators in each term of the CFs.
-The leading order contribution consists of a bare loop that is depicted in Fig. \ref{fig:PertD} in which every heavy quark propagator is replaced by its perturbative terms and the non-perturbative part of this contribution comes from the non-local matrix elements of the pseudoscalar meson which are defined in terms of distribution amplitudes (DAs) of twist two and higher.
+The leading order contribution consists of a bare loop, depicted in Fig. \ref{fig:PertD}.
+To calculate that, every heavy quark propagator is replaced by its perturbative terms.
+The non-perturbative part of this contribution comes from the non-local matrix elements of the pseudoscalar meson which are defined in terms of distribution amplitudes (DAs) of twist two and higher.

-Multiplication of perturbative part of one heavy quark propagator and the gluon interaction part of another one leads to the contributions which can be calculated using the pseudoscalar meson three particle DAs.
-It is responsible for the exchange of one gluon between one of the heavy quarks and the outgoing meson as shown in Fig. \ref{fig:Npert1}.
+Multiplication of the perturbative part of one heavy quark propagator and the gluon interaction part of another one leads to contributions which can be calculated using the pseudoscalar meson three particle DAs.
+It is responsible for the exchange of one gluon between one of the heavy quarks and the outgoing meson, as shown in Fig. \ref{fig:Npert1}.

 The higher order contributions corresponding to at least four-particle DAs, which are not available yet, are neglected in this work.
 However, we take into account the two-gluon condensates contributions $\sim g_s^2 \langle GG \rangle$.
 To proceed we use the replacement